hatz2/PhoenixAPI/README.md

     continue_bot,       // 12
     load_settings,      // 13
     start_minigame_bot, // 14
-    stop_minigame_bot   // 15
+    stop_minigame_bot,  // 15
+    query_player_info,  // 16
+    query_inventory,    // 17
+    query_skills_info   // 18

 }
 ```

 ## Messages sent from the BOT to the CLIENT

-The bot will only send you messages of type 0 and 1 which are send and recv packets.
+The bot will constantly send you messages of type 0 and 1 which are send and recv packets.
 These 2 types of messages also have the field `packet` with the full packet.

 Examples: